 Improving Weak Subject Areas

-Once students take a practice exam, they have the information they need to start studying.
-Some students may discover that they need to sharpen their geometry skills, as well as review the definitions of various vocabulary words.
-Other students may realize they need to brush up on their essay-writing skills.
-Our professional instructors at Veritas Prep can help students improve on any section of the GRE.
-We provide students with strategies for approaching any math problem in the quantitative section.
+After taking the first practice exam, students now possess the information and feedback they need to begin planning and carrying out an effective, efficient study plan.
+Some students will find that they need an overall review (especially if they are several years removed from their last educational experience), in which case following the Veritas Prep curriculum is a great way to make sure that all key areas, from basic concepts to advanced strategies, are covered in a logical, coherent plan.
+Other students may realize that they feel okay with most areas of the GRE but need to focus on a few key areas; working through the entire curriculum may not be the most time-effective strategy, but choosing specific lessons and practice sets on which to spend extra study time can pay off on test day.
+Finally, some students may find that their grasp of the required knowledge and skills is excellent but that they need help with the application of those skills on more difficult problems: working with a Veritas Prep tutor can be a great way to turn knowledge and skills into a great GRE score.
+Regardless of which scenario a student finds themselves in, our professional instructors at Veritas Prep can help students improve on any section of the GRE.
+We provide our students with skills strategies for approaching any math problem in the quantitative section.
 In addition, we show students how to look for key elements in a written passage that will assist them in choosing the correct answer option for verbal reasoning questions.
 Understandably, students who are looking for the best way to prepare for the GRE want to learn techniques that can simplify the most challenging questions on the exam.
-Because our instructors have achieved success on the GRE they are able to pass along practical tips to students who are preparing for this test.
+Because our instructors have achieved success on the GRE, they are able to pass along practical tips to students who are preparing for this test.

 Create Flashcards for Vocabulary Practice